-Extra virgin olive oil is one of the most-studied foods in nutritional science.
-A 2025 peer-reviewed review of cardiovascular outcomes found regular EVOO consumption improves protection against inflammation, oxidative stress, blood pressure and endothelial function.
-This guide sets out exactly what the research says, how much you actually need to take (in tablespoons and in Rand), how to recognise an oil that delivers the benefit, and why Karoo-grown EVOO consistently shows higher polyphenol content than most imported alternatives on the South African shelf.
+Extra virgin olive oil (EVOO) is one of the most studied foods in nutritional science.
+A 2025 peer-reviewed report of cardiovascular outcomes found regular EVOO consumption improves protection against inflammation, oxidative stress, blood pressure and endothelial function.
+This guide summarises what the research says, how much you need to take (in tablespoons), how to recognise an oil that delivers benefits, and why Karoo grown EVOO consistently shows higher polyphenol content than most imported alternatives on South African shelves.

 South Africa now grows olives in commercial volumes across the Western and Northern Cape, with the Karoo, the Swartland and the Klein Karoo each producing distinct cultivars and styles.
 This guide explains the main South African olive varieties, how table olives are cured, what to look for on a label, and where to buy South African-grown olives direct from the producer.
 Written by Swartrivier Farm, a working olive farm.